Great Railroad Strike of 1877: California

-During the 1877 railroad strike, the police played a crucial role in suppressing the protests and maintaining order on behalf of business interests.
-As the strike spread across various cities, local police were the first to confront the workers, using force to try and break up the demonstrations.
-When the protests escalated, particularly in cities like Pittsburgh and Chicago, the state and federal governments called in military support, including federal troops and National Guard units, to support the police in quelling the unrest.
-In Pittsburgh, for example, after violent clashes between protesters and the militia, strikers set fire to railroad yards, destroying over 100 locomotives and thousands of railcars in one of the most destructive episodes of the strike.
-Police used aggressive tactics, including arresting and beating protesters, to restore control.
-The state’s reliance on police and military intervention demonstrated their commitment to protecting the interests of the railroad companies and their investors, showing how police were instrumental in upholding the existing power dynamics during labor unrest.
-This marked a shift in how the government would respond to labor strikes, with law enforcement playing an increasingly central role in managing such conflicts.

 Strike ends

-The Great Railroad Strike of 1877 began to lose momentum when President Rutherford B. Hayes sent federal troops from city to city.
+The strike began to lose momentum when Hayes sent federal troops from city to city.
 This was a prime example of the U.S. military being used against industrial action.
 General Phillip Sheridan and his troops were sent from the Great Plains to Chicago to break up the strike.
 Federal troops from the South previously used in the Reconstruction after the Civil War were also sent to the striking cities to disperse the crowds.
 These troops from the South had just been guarding the statehouse in Louisiana a few weeks earlier.
 They were sent to stop the riots of both the railroad laborers and the residents of the striking cities.

-Many residents in the cities of Buffalo, Syracuse, and Albany, New York, joined the railroad workers in the strike because they were tired of their urban streets being used by the railroad companies.
+Many residents in Buffalo, Syracuse, and Albany, New York, joined the railroad workers in the strike because they were tired of their urban streets being used by the railroad companies.
 The railroads that ran through these cities were often very dangerous and caused plenty of issues for urban businesses and city dwellers alike.
 Even with the combined efforts of the railroad strikers and upset citizens, the troops stood their ground against the strikers and obeyed the orders received from their commanders.
-This, combined with the strikers' sporadic and unorganized revolts, ultimately led to the downfall of the Great Railroad Strike of 1877.
-These troops broke strike after strike, until approximately 45 days after it had started, the Great Railroad Strike of 1877 was over.
+This, combined with the strikers' sporadic and unorganized revolts, ultimately led to the downfall of the strike.
+These troops broke strike after strike, until approximately 45 days after it had started, the strike was over.
 The lack of a political leader or party's support of the revolt caused the strike's power to dissipate as well.